eclipse-kuksa/kuksa.val.feeders/dds2val/README.md

 ## How to run

-Choose from local build or contanerization via docker.
+Choose from local build or containerization via docker.
 These steps are necessary:

 1. Run an instance of databroker aka: `docker run -it --rm --net=host ghcr.io/eclipse/kuksa.val/databroker:master`